 "This was 2011; the combat ban was still in place," said author Gayle Tzemach Lemmon, who wrote a book about Stumpf and the CSTs.
 "Most of America still doesn't know that these women were out there.
 So they knew that everything they did would be not just their mistake, but every female's mistake, and so I think they worked even harder."

-As a women veteran, I'm inspired by the contributions these women have made.
-We owe them and others like them—such as U.S. Marine Corps Maj.
-Megan McClung, who became the highest-ranking female in any service and the first female Marine officer to be killed during the Iraq War—a world of gratitude.
+As a female veteran, I'm inspired by the contributions these women have made.
+We owe them and others like them -- such as U.S. Marine Corps Maj.
+Megan McClung, who became the highest-ranking female in any service and the first female Marine officer to be killed during the Iraq War -- a world of gratitude.
 To learn more about women's veterans, visit www.dav.org/women-veterans.
 Together, we can ensure our women in uniform are remembered, and earn the recognition and support they need for their selfless valor.